 "The new Victoria Residences building, now going up on the corner of Federal and Victoria Streets in Auckland, will be a 25-level tower, but a render of the project shows it soaring about squat buildings that, in reality, include the 17-storey Telco tower."

-The Dangers are obvious.
-If you buy off plan – go and look at the actual site.
-As I explained to Stuff
+The dangers from this are obvious.
+If you purchase off plan - I suggest you go yourself and actually check out at the site.
+As I explained to Stuff;

 "When walking up Victoria Street, I saw a picture of a project being sold off the plans and I was like, "Hang on, this is just wrong!
 The images of the buildings in front are made to look much smaller than they really are.